LeeC77/SMA_Bluetooth_to_openHAB_REST/Readme.md

 <https://pyinstaller.org/en/stable/usage.html#options>

-As pyinstaller will have be installed here: /home/openhabian/.local/bin/pyinstaller, the following example with absolute  directory paths will build a standalone executable called openhabsma.
+As pyinstaller will have been installed here: /home/openhabian/.local/bin/pyinstaller, the following example with absolute  directory paths will build a standalone executable called openhabsma.
 The executable can be found in the dist directory created during the build.
 ```
 /home/openhabian/.local/bin/pyinstaller --onefile main.py -n openhabsma
 ```